yellowmessenger/documentation/docs/platform_concepts/appConfiguration/paytm.md

 |OrderId|OREDRID_98765|String|It is a unique reference ID for a transaction passed in the transaction request and the Initiate Refund Integration Action Node.
 Order ID should be passed to check the actual status of the refund|
 |ReferenceId|REFUNDID_98765|String|Merchant's Reference ID unique for every refund transaction.
 This is REFID for which refund status is being inquired|

-The **Check Refund Status Integration** Action Node has two possible outcomes, success or failure which are depicted by the success and fallback branches.
-Based on whether the execution of the Integration Action Node was successful or not, the flow will proceed to the **success** or **fallback** branches respectively.

 :::note